shraddha-t-hq/shraddha_phase2/curated/Cryptography.md

 # 4. Willy’s Chocolate Experience

-**The challenge required to analyze a custom cryptographic scheme.**
+**The challenge required analyzing a custom modular-exponentiation scheme to recover a hidden exponent.**

 ## Solution:
 The code that I have solved this challenge with transformed the flag into a large modulo-p number by evaluating an exponential function at the “ticket” integer.